ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 If the key is being imported with certain properties, for example an environment running in FIPS mode at FIPS Level 3, and the key is set to certain protection properties such as Non-Exportable and Dual-Control, then the HSM might wish to verify that the key was previously stored under the same properties.
-This specification even provides a way to do this across HSM vendors.
+This specification provides a way to do this across HSM vendors.

 These scenarios motivate the design requirements to have an ASN.1 based Evidence format and a data model that more closely matches typical HSM architecture since in both scenarios